Donaldson powers Blue Jays past Colon, Twins for 4-3 win (Sep 15, 2017) | FOX Sports

 Donaldson powers Blue Jays past Colon, Twins for 4-3 win (Sep 15, 2017)

+MINNEAPOLIS (AP) Bartolo Colon has given the Minnesota Twins a strong effort since he joined the team two months ago.

+Kevin Pillar, Josh Donaldson and the Toronto Blue Jays overpowered Big Sexy on his big night Friday.

-MINNEAPOLIS (AP) Josh Donaldson homered and drove in the go-ahead run in the seventh inning with an infield single that ricocheted off the mound, sending the Toronto Blue Jays to a 4-3 victory on Friday night over the Minnesota Twins to slow their push toward the postseason.
+Pillar homered, Donaldson went deep and drove in the go-ahead run in the seventh inning with an infield single that ricocheted off reliever Ryan Pressly , and the Blue Jays beat the Twins 4-3 to slow their push toward the postseason.

 The Twins had a three-game lead over the Los Angeles Angels for the second AL wild card going into the night, with the Seattle Mariners 3 1/2 games back.
 The New York Yankees hold the first wild card with a four-game edge on the Twins.

-Twins starter Bartolo Colon (4-5 in the AL, 6-13 overall) did his best to get the Blue Jays to hit catchable balls, but the 44-year-old faltered after four scoreless innings.
-Kevin Pillar homered in fifth.
-Then Donaldson went deep in the sixth.
+Colon (4-5 in the AL, 6-13 overall) did his best to get the Blue Jays to hit catchable balls, but the 44-year-old faltered after four scoreless innings.
+Pillar hit his homer in fifth.
+Then Donaldson went deep in the sixth .

-Pillar walked to lead off the seventh, and an RBI double by Russell Martin prompted manager Paul Molitor to pull Colon for reliever Ryan Pressly.
-Donaldson’s two-out, two-strike smash landed in front of Pressly’s foot before pin-balling toward shortstop Jorge Polanco, who had no play.
+”I was a little upset.
+He beat me on the first pitch I saw.
+I was looking fastball in, and somehow he beat me.
+The second time around, I got him,” Pillar said. ”It was probably further inside, but I just committed to my plan and picked one side of the plate.
+He’s a guy who throws a lot of strikes, and you know what he’s throwing.
+It can be as simple as just looking in or away.
+Today, I decided to look in.”

-Colon got RBIs from Joe Mauer and Chris Gimenez and a homer from Brian Dozier, but it wasn’t enough on ”Big Sexy Night.”
-The Twins had souvenir T-shirts for fans who bought a special ticket package in honor of the burly right-hander, who joined the Twins two months ago and has more than held his own despite his decreased velocity.
+Colon got RBIs from Joe Mauer and Chris Gimenez and a homer from Brian Dozier, but it wasn’t enough on ”Big Sexy Night .”
+The Twins had souvenir T-shirts for fans who bought a special ticket package in honor of the burly right-hander, who has more than held his own despite his decreased velocity with a 4.80 ERA in 12 starts.

 The big-swinging Blue Jays consistently made solid contact, though, with 12 out of 18 flyball outs.